tabarra/txAdmin/docs/events.md

 This is most useful for servers running "ambulance job" or other resources that keep a player unconscious even after the health being restored to 100%;
 Event Data:
 - `id`: The ID of the healed player, or `-1` if the entire server was healed.

+## txAdmin:events:announcement (v4.8)
+Called when a heal event is triggered for a player/whole server.
+This is most useful for servers running "ambulance job" or other resources that keep a player unconscious even after the health being restored to 100%;
+Event Data:
+- `author`: The name of the admin or `txAdmin`.
+- `message`: The message of the broadcast.